 No hiking gear needed; sneakers are fine.

-The hot spring comes with 2 towels included — nothing to bring.
+The hot spring comes with 2 towels included—nothing to bring.

-Reservations accepted until 7:00 a.m. on the day.
+Reservations until 7:00 a.m. on the day.

 Please search “Suica Penguin Statue” on Google Maps for the meeting point.